markmerker/thinkcspy/_sources/GeneralIntro/LPS/VariablesAndDataTypes.rst

 | floating point    |            |            |
 +-------------------+------------+------------+

+:sctnhead:`Why Data Types Matter`
+    When you create a variable, the computer needs to store its value in memory.
+It also needs to be ready to process its value in different ways.
+But an int needs to be stored differently than a float, which is stored differently than a string.
+An int is stored in 4 bytes (32 bits).
+A floating point number takes 64 bits.
+The meaning of each bit in the different numbers is completely different.
+A string is stored roughly with 1 byte for each character.
+All ints require the same 4 bytes, but a string requires as many bytes as there are characters.

+    The computer needs the type so it can now how to store the data, and how to manipulate it.

-The python names are important for two reasons.
+The python names of the types are important for two reasons.
 There is a python function named **type**, that will tell you the type of any variable.
 In addition, you can convert a variable from one type to another by using the type name as function.

 The python code below demonstrates these functions: